Alex-TheLuchador/emerald/agent_context/November 2025.md

 ### Trade 3 Review
 I went short on BTC again because I saw the bearish momentum (I ditched that expectation of bullish reversal) and price pulling into a premium after filling a FVG, so I anticipated that price would reverse after taking that internal liquidity, which it did.

 I will admit that I closed my position early.
-Totally paper-hands.
+100% paper hands.
 The chart didn't show momentum slowing, so it could actually hit my TP, but I closed early and took profit because I wasn't confident.

 <hr>